 - Is the gift cash or cash equivalent?
-If so, you may not accept it (e.g., checks money orders, funds transfers, or cash gift cards). - Why am I being offered the gift?
+If so, you may not accept it. - Why am I being offered the gift?
 If it's intended to influence a business decision, you may not accept it. - What is the value of the gift?
 If the value is nominal (generally, \$200 or less), you may accept it, provided that the gift is infrequent, not lavish, not intended to influence a business decision, and in the case of meals and entertainment, Huntington would otherwise pay or reimburse you for the expense. - Has the same party offered me a gift before?
 As a general rule, colleagues should not accept a gift from the same party more than twice within a 12-month period.